 The subject site is located in Caerleon which is within the Mid-Western Regional Local Government Area (LGA).
 The site is located in a recent subdivision and will be surrounded by managed residential curtilage in the near future.
-Woodland vegetation is located to the west of the subdivision.
-A lesser threat of Grassland is located to the south of the subdivision.
-The subdivision will be developing further south in the near future.
+Grassland and Woodland is located to the west of the subdivision.
+There is no Grassland within 50m and no other bushfire prone vegetation within 100m of the proposed dwellings.

-FIGURE A.04 LOCATION DRAWING Plot date:06/11/2023 Project CRS: EPSG:28356 Subject Site 0 40 80 120 160 m L I I I I Meters A.04 BUSHFIRE PLANNING & DESIGN bpad.matthew.noone@gmail.com / 0406077222 \land
+FIGURE A.04 LOCATION DRAWING Plot date:11/08/2023 Project CRS: EPSG:28356 12 Eq Subject Site 0 40 80 120 160 m L I I I J Meters A.04 BUSHFIRE PLANNING & DESIGN bpad.matthew.noone@gmail.com / 0406077222 \land